-The Associate Degree Nursing Program is currently accepting applications for the Fall 2015 semester.
+The Associate Degree Nursing Program is currently accepting applications for the Spring 2016 semester.

 The Associate of Applied Science degree is designed to guide qualified students through structured learning experiences in health care settings to meet eligibility requirements for the National Council Licensing Examination for Registered Nurses (NCLEXRN).

 This program is approved by the West Virginia Board of Examiners for Registered Professional Nurses and accredited by the Accreditation Commission for Education in Nursing, Inc. (formerly NLNAC, National League for Nursing Accrediting Commission, Inc).
 3343 Peachtree Road NE, Suite 850 Atlanta, Georgia 30326, phone: 404.975.5000, fax: 404.975.5020.